 A restored wine estate, a monument to contemporary architecture, a luxury tourist destination – what exactly is Chateau La Coste?
-The answer very much depends on your personal desires; this is a special and unique part of Provence, where tourism, art, architecture, and winemaking combine to form a harmonious and holistic marriage.
-Indeed, it is impossible to single out one aspect of this captivating property as being its signature hallmark.
-Chateau La Coste is one of those rare luxury experiences that cater to every taste, whether you’re a passionate gastronome, oenophile or art fanatic.
+The answer depends on your personal desires; this is a special and unique part of Provence, where tourism, art, architecture, and winemaking combine to form a harmonious and holistic marriage.
+Indeed, it is impossible to single out one aspect of this captivating property as its signature hallmark.
+Chateau La Coste is one of those rare luxury experiences that cater to every taste, whether you’re a passionate gastronome, oenophile, or art fanatic.

-Residents of this corner of Provence with long memories will remember Chateau La Coste’s existence prior to its sale in 2002.
+Residents of this corner of Provence with long memories will remember Chateau La Coste’s existence before its sale in 2002.
 The estate was so very different before Irish business tycoon Paddy McKillen decided to invest in Provencal winemaking that year.
 Wine has been made in Provence for many centuries; the original buildings were constructed at the behest of the Bishop of Aix in 1682.
-The original bastide was used to defend the territory and even today visitors can see remnants of La Coste’s complex and fascinating history.
+The original bastide was used to defend the territory, and even today, visitors can see remnants of La Coste’s complex and fascinating history.
 Ancient pathways, a chapel, stone walls, and a gorgeous 17th-century rose-pink villa contrast delightfully with the modern additions.
 As with most French wine estates, La Coste changed hands several times over the centuries, although the previous owner held onto his estate for over 68 years.
 However, financial and other pressures conspired to form the perfect storm, and in 2002 the property was sold to entrepreneur Paddy Mckillen.
 The name will be instantly familiar to hoteliers worldwide; Mckillen part-owns several luxury properties, including The Berkeley hotel in London.

 In 2020, the modest and surprisingly reclusive Mckillen will celebrate over 17 years of owning what has become Provence’s most iconic tourist and wine destination.
-To say that he has invested heavily in the project is something of an understatement; Mckillen commissioned the construction of a new winery and visitor center, designed by prize-winning architects Renzo Piano and Jean Nouvel.
-The visitor center first opened its doors to the public in 2011, although Mckillen has since opened several restaurants and a luxury boutique hotel adjacent to the property.
-La Coste is not alone in offering luxury rural accommodation in Provence, but it has earned a justifiable reputation for its impeccably high standards, not least in the Francis Mallman collaboration restaurant.
+To say that he has invested heavily in the project is something of an understatement; Mckillen commissioned a new winery and visitor center, designed by prize-winning architects Renzo Piano and Jean Nouvel.
+The visitor center opened its doors to the public in 2011, although Mckillen has since opened several restaurants and a luxury boutique hotel adjacent to the property.
+La Coste is not alone in offering luxury rural accommodation in Provence.
+Still, it has earned a justifiable reputation for its impeccably high standards, not least in the Francis Mallman collaboration restaurant.
 The Argentine chef and author was only too keen to get involved with a project as prestigious as La Coste.
 To sample Mallman’s exquisite cuisine in a quiet corner of Le-Puy-Sainte-Réparade – paired with local wines, of course – is an experience every foodie must enjoy once in their lifetime.

 Art and architecture lovers are also constantly rewarded and astounded by what is on offer at La Coste.
 The awe starts with a walk across the estate’s beautiful heartland, where a diverse collection of modern artworks and architectural masterpieces can be seen from every direction.
 Most impressive is the Tadao Ando Centre, which was conceived by the legendary architect and today functions as a reception area, bookshop, and cafe.
 Visitors also love the gigantic Crouching Spider, designed by Louise Bourgeois as a centerpiece to the generously proportioned infinity pool.
 Frank O. Gehry’s Pavilion de Musique and Sean Scully’s Wall of Light Cubed are the icing on the cake – we’d need many more words to do all these masterpieces justice.

-Yet with all the hype and excitement over the art and architecture, celebrity chefs and luxury accommodation, it is sometimes easy to forget that Chateau la Coste is first and foremost a wine producer.
+Yet, with all the hype and excitement over the art and architecture, celebrity chefs, and luxury accommodation, it is sometimes easy to forget that Chateau la Coste is first and foremost a wine producer.
 Mckillen’s ambition was to make terroir-driven, vineyard expressive wines using only sustainable methods, a goal he has definitely achieved.
 Strictly adhering to biodynamic principles, the estate was awarded official organic certification in 2009.
 However, the real masterstroke was appointing Matthieu Cosse in 2006, a very talented winemaker who cut his teeth in Cahors.
 Using the latest viticultural analysis, Cosse totally shook up the vineyard management and winemaking at La Coste, planting new varieties according to their terroir suitability, rather than simply what was commercially lucrative.
 The results have been dramatic – Chateau La Coste now releases some of the best wines in Provence, with a signature freshness and lightness of touch that is very attractive.
-Judiciously oaked, intelligently made and approachable from the outset, these are the real stars of La Coste.
+Judiciously oaked, intelligently made, and approachable from the outset, these are the real stars of La Coste.
 The gastronomy, art, and restaurants are a lovely bonus, but it’s the game-changing wines that really excite discerning sybarites.